Olivier-Boudeville/Ceylan-LEEC/README.md

  mydomain.tld.key
 ```

-**Explanations**:
+## Mode of Operation

   The overall process is [explained here](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.4).

-  During the certification process, letsencrypt server returns a challenge and then tries to query the challenge file from the domain name asked to be certified.
+  During the certification process, the letsencrypt server returns challenge(s) and then tries to query a corresponding challenge file from the domain name asked to be certified.
-  So letsencrypt-erlang is writing challenge file under **/path/to/webroot** directory.
+  So LEEC generates and writes such a challenge file under `/path/to/webroot` directory.
-  Finally, keys and certificates are written in **/path/to/certs** directory.
+  Finally, keys and certificates are written in the `/path/to/certs` directory.

 ## Escript